EnriqueGuJi/Release/README.md

 3. Run the executable file generated.
 4. Follow the instructions and commands provided in the game to navigate, interact with objects, and progress through the adventure.
 5. Try to reach the goal of the game, solving puzzles and overcoming obstacles along the way.
+6. To improve the experience or if you have problems finishing the game I recommend that you open the ZorkMap, it is uploaded in this same folder.

 ## Game Features